stilren/cdk-python-react-sample/readme.md

 Alternatively you could do step 4 manually by
 1. In the backend folder run `cdk deploy`
-2. In the frontend folder run `npm run build` and then `aws s3 cp build s3://$bucketdomain --recursive`
+2. In the frontend folder run `npm run build` and then `aws s3 cp build s3://$bucketdomain --recursive` ($bucketdomain is an output from cdk deploy)

 # Misc
 ## Auth